CarCharging Logo

 The Tesla Wall Connector is the highest quality and fairest price home charger (EVSE).
 It uses the NACS connector which is now the single North American charging standard, and gives you features such as load sharing.
+If you want to use an existing 240V or 120V receptacle, use the one that came with your EV, or if you need a new home charger that can plug into a receptacle, buy the Tesla Mobile Connector

 The Tesla Supercharger network is still by far the most reliable fast charging network in North America.
 The Rivian network is also highly reliable (but much smaller).
 Your in-car navigation system should show you where you can charge, if not, use the next two sites below.